ethandonahue/StackOverflow-TensorFlow/README.md

-# Text Categorization Model
+# StackOverflow Text Categorization Model

-This code implements a text categorization model using TensorFlow.
-The model is trained to classify text into different categories.
+This code implements a text categorization model using TensorFlow and StackOverflow post data.
+The model is trained to classify StackOverflow posts into different categories.
 Here is a brief overview of the code:

 **1. Data Loading**: The code loads training and testing data from the specified directories using `tf.keras.preprocessing.text_dataset_from_directory`.